How closely does A Christmas Carol follow the original Charles Dickens novel?

-Steven Knight has tailored Charles Dickens’ A Christmas Carol right into a three-parter for the BBC – and whereas a lot stays true to the unique story, there are just a few shock twists and main adjustments as Man Pearce takes on the position of Ebenezer Scrooge.
+Steven Knight has tailored Charles Dickens’ A Christmas Carol right into a three-parter for the BBC – and whereas lots stays true to the unique story, there are just a few shock twists and main adjustments as Man Pearce takes on the function of Ebenezer Scrooge.

 We’ve taken a glance again on the Victorian novella to see the way it compares to this new model: